-Medicaid

-Children's Medical Services

-PeachCare for Kids

-dch.ga.gov

-dph.ga.gov/cms

-peachcare.org
+Children's Medical Services - PeachCare for Kids dph.ga.gov/cms peachcare.org The following chapter about scoliosis has been reprinted with permission of SunRise Press.

 Chapter Sixty-two

 Scoliosis

 Mary Katherine Jessen, Sally Zentner Schoessler

 Introduction

 Scoliosis is the most common deformity of the spine and is characterized by spinal curvature and rotation (Wilson & Curry, 2011).
 The child with scoliosis is typically an otherwise healthy child, and the spinal curvature is often an isolated health concern.
 The cause of scoliosis is often unknown, although it can be congenital, secondary to an underlying neuromuscular disorder, or a compensatory disorder resulting from a discrepancy in the lengths of the child's legs.
 Scoliosis is most common in adolescents and is classified based on the age of onset (infantile, juvenile, or adolescent).